Akuli/teek/docs/extras.rst

 .. autofunction:: bind_tab_key

-.. module:: pythotk.extras.more_dialogs
+.. module:: teek.extras.more_dialogs

 more_dialogs
 ------------

-This is useful when :mod:`pythotk.dialog` is not enough.
+This is useful when :mod:`teek.dialog` is not enough.

 All of the functions take these arguments: